robeery/ro-hyperthrophy-website/README.md

 ./lanseaza_server.sh
 ```
 <b> Alternatively </b>, especially if you don't have git installed, you may download the repository as a zip, unarchive it, navigate to the server_web folder and do step 3.
+</br> </br>
+After running the start script, the browser will automatically open the website at `http://localhost:5678`.

 ## Troubleshooting
-- If port 5678 is already in use, modify the port in `server_web.py`
+- If port 5678 is already in use by another application, modify the port in `server_web.py`
-- Ensure Python 3.x is in your system PATH
+- Ensure Python 3.x is in your system path
 - To stop the server, press Ctrl + C in the terminal window